Mr-Dark-debug/Spopitt/README.md

 And a sprinkle of other cool stuff (confidential, like our secret sauce ) Ready to ditch the boring playlists and get your music fix?

-Visit our website or download the app and let SPOPITT work its magic! ✨
+# Visit our website or download the app and let SPOPITT work its magic! ✨
+( Not now we have taken it down and removed the latest code to the older version that might not work since we are working on scaling and changing some things to make it better and more modern!!! )

-P.S.
+# P.S.
 We're always learning and growing, so if you have feedback, don't be shy!
-We love to hear from our music lovers ❤️.
+We love to hear from our music lovers.
+## mail me @prashantc592114@gmail.com

 P.P.S.
 We may or may not be working on a feature that recommends music based on your mood emojis...stay tuned!

-#personalizedmusic #moodmusic #spotifylover #newmusicdiscovery #machinelearningmagic #appoftheday #getyourgrooveon #ditchtheboring #comingsoon

 <hr>